 - Drawing a conclusion from spreadsheets and then directly writing a plan, creating risk due to a lack of quality strategy development;

-- Setting Real Times Outputs (RTOs) for an entire Department resulting in plans at the Business Unit level which are too generic.
+- Setting Recovery Time Objectives (RTOs) for an entire Department resulting in plans at the Business Unit level which are too generic.

 People are time poor, always looking for ways to get the job done faster, but you can’t just do a BIA and then write the plan.
 If it was that simple then the standards and guidelines would be leaflets and methodologies would be dot-points.
 And yet, organisations look at the standards and create methodologies that not only leave out key activities but bear little resemblance to industry norms.